Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-paste-text-from-the-clipboard.md

 navigator.clipboard.readText().then((clipText) => (paste.innerText = clipText));
 ```

 We use the clipboard API and invoke the `readText` function.
-It will give us the current value, which we can set on our paste field.
+It will give us the current value we can set on our paste field.

 You can try this out on the following CodePen.